 - Toward a gift card with a variety of retailers

 - Toward shopping directly with popular retailers, ranging from Amazon to Best Buy

 The catch is that aside from points transfers, you’ll get at most one cent of value per ThankYou point.

 The best uses of Citi ThankYou points

-Admittedly with each Citi ThankYou partner there are some niche redemptions that allow you to maximize value.
-However, I wanted to cover what I consider to be the seven most valuable transfer partners, in terms of the general appeal.
+Admittedly with each Citi ThankYou partner, some niche redemptions allow you to maximize value.
+However, I wanted to cover what I consider to be the seven most valuable transfer partners in terms of the general appeal.

 Transfer to Air France-KLM Flying Blue

 If you want to fly across the Atlantic in business class, it’s tough to beat Flying Blue, as this is the key to unlocking Air France business class and KLM business class awards.
 Not only is this great if you’re looking to travel to Amsterdam and Paris, but the two airlines have extensive route networks throughout Europe and beyond.

 You can generally expect that transatlantic business class awards will start around 55,000 miles one-way, with mild fuel surcharges (around $200 one-way).
 You can sometimes get even better pricing if you can book a Flying Blue Promo Rewards offer.